waxctech/waxctech.github.io/docs/src/DEV-Git.md

 - use gitflow for multi teams, complex workflow before go-live
 - using github flow for few branches small commits but required high quality QA test automation
 - long running branch (main or dev) vs short lived branches (e.g. feature)
--
-# create mdbook in repo
-- `mdBook init docs`: initialized mdbook in docs
-- `n`: do not add docs in .gitignore
-- `cd docs`
-- `mdBook build`: build mdbook in docs

 # .ignore vs .git/info/exclude
 - files/ignore rules that have to be universally ignored should go in .gitignore
 - otherwise files that you want to ignore only on your local clone should go into .git/info/exclude

 # conflict resolution in github flow
 - github flow w/ local merge (remote main > local feature > local main > github flow)